Benchmarking the multiconfigurational Hartree method by the exact wavefunction of two harmonically trapped bosons with contact interaction: Density matrix

-{\it Density matrix.} Generally, correlation functions are more sensitive to the accuracy of MCTDH predictions than the ground state energy is, cf.~\cite{klaiman2015,klaiman2016,klaiman2017}.
-Therefore, we now concentrate on a comparison of the analytics to numerics in the form of the first-order correlations, as encapsulated by the single-particle density matrix.
-We compare the results of our MCTDH calculations, in addition, with the Monte Carlo calculations performed by Minguzzi \textit{et al.} in Ref.~\cite{Minguzzi} for the single-particle density matrix of a pair of hard-core bosons in a 1D harmonic trap \cite{MCNote}.
+Generally, correlation functions are more sensitive to the accuracy of MCTDH predictions than the ground state energy is, cf.~\cite{klaiman2015,klaiman2016,klaiman2017}.
+Therefore, we now concentrate on a comparison of the analytics to numerics in the form of the first-order correlations, as encapsulated by the SPDM.
+We compare the results of our MCTDH calculations, in addition, with the Monte Carlo calculations performed by Minguzzi \textit{et al.} in Ref.~\cite{Minguzzi} for the SPDM of a pair of hard-core bosons in a 1D harmonic trap.
 The emphasis for this part of the paper is to assess the accuracy of MCTDH when $g$ in the Hamiltonian Eq.~\eqref{hamiltonian} is varied from weak over intermediate to strong coupling, so that we here fix $M=10$.